hsupunw/people-base/README.md

 ## Postman Collection
 - You can import the postman collection created for testing purpose from https://www.getpostman.com/collections/3582526d271489102986

-## Alternative implementation with spring-data-rest
+## Alternative Implementation with spring-data-rest
 - An alternative implementation with spring-data-rest (fully working with above angular front end) can be found from https://github.com/hsupunw/people-base-data-rest